ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lectures/lect07.md

 # Midterm Topics

-* Python numeric data types and expressions: int, float
+* Python numeric data types and expressions: int, float, bool
 * Other types of data: str, list and tuple
 * Python objects and classes, and the use of class constructors to create new objects
 * Variables and assignment